d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

-Towards a general-purpose backbone network in computer vision, Swin Transformers addressed the quadratic computational complexity with respect to image size (:numref:`subsec_cnn-rnn-self-attention`) and added back convolution-like priors, extending the applicability of Transformers to a range of computer vision tasks beyond image classification with state-of-the-art results :cite:`liu2021swin`.
+Towards a general-purpose backbone network in computer vision, Swin Transformers addressed the quadratic computational complexity with respect to image size (:numref:`subsec_cnn-rnn-self-attention`) and reinstated convolution-like priors, extending the applicability of Transformers to a range of computer vision tasks beyond image classification with state-of-the-art results :cite:`liu2021swin`.

 ## Exercises

 1. How does the value of `img_size` affect training time?
-1. Instead of projecting the “&lt;cls&gt;” token representation to the output, how to project the averaged patch representations?
+1. Instead of projecting the “&lt;cls&gt;” token representation to the output, how would you project the averaged patch representations?
 Implement this change and see how it affects the accuracy.
 1. Can you modify hyperparameters to improve the accuracy of the vision Transformer?

 :begin_tab:`pytorch`